plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 #### 3.3.2 Notice & Duration

-A Cercle may only conduct a Gouvernance Meeting if the Secretary gave all Membres de Cercle reasonable advance notice of the meeting.
+A Cercle may only conduct a Gouvernance Meeting if the Secrétaire gave all Membres de Cercle reasonable advance notice of the meeting.
 Beyond that, there is no quorum required for a Cercle to conduct a Gouvernance Meeting, unless a Politique specifies one.

-Gouvernance Meetings end once they reach the duration initially scheduled by the Secretary.
-The Secretary may choose to extend the duration within the meeting, but only if no Cercle Member requests otherwise.
+Gouvernance Meetings end once they reach the duration initially scheduled by the Secrétaire.
+The Secrétaire may choose to extend the duration within the meeting, but only if no Cercle Member requests otherwise.

 Any Cercle Member who misses part or all of a Gouvernance Meeting counts as having had a chance to raise concerns about any Proposals made therein.
 Thus, a Cercle may adopt Proposals in a Gouvernance Meeting without regard for absent members.

 #### 3.3.3 Meeting Process

-The Facilitator must use the following process for Gouvernance Meetings:
+The Facilitateur must use the following process for Gouvernance Meetings:

 - **(a) Check-in Round:** Each participant in turn shares their current state, or offers another opening comment for the meeting.
 Responses are not allowed.
-- **(b) Agenda Building & Processing:** The Facilitator builds an agenda of Tensions to process, then processes each agenda item in turn.
+- **(b) Agenda Building & Processing:** The Facilitateur builds an agenda of Tensions to process, then processes each agenda item in turn.
 - **(c) Closing Round:** Each participant in turn shares a closing reflection on the meeting.
 Responses are not allowed.

 At any point during this process, a participant may request a ***“Time Out”*** pause.
-The Facilitator may choose to grant or deny this request.
+The Facilitateur may choose to grant or deny this request.
 During the Time Out, participants may discuss administrative issues or the rules of this Constitution.
 They may not use the Time Out to work towards the resolution of a Tension, Proposal, or Objection.
-The Facilitator may end a Time Out at any point and resume the normal meeting process.
+The Facilitateur may end a Time Out at any point and resume the normal meeting process.

 A Politique of the Cercle may add to this process, but may not conflict with any rules or requirements defined in this Article of the Constitution.

 #### 3.3.4 Agenda Building

-The Facilitator builds an agenda of Tensions to process by soliciting agenda items from all participants.
-The Facilitator must do this in the meeting and not beforehand.
+The Facilitateur builds an agenda of Tensions to process by soliciting agenda items from all participants.
+The Facilitateur must do this in the meeting and not beforehand.
 Each participant may add as many agenda items as desired by providing a short label for each, with no explanation or discussion allowed.
 Participants may add more agenda items during the meeting, between the processing of any existing agenda items.

-For a regular Gouvernance Meeting, the Facilitator may choose the order in which to process agenda items.
+For a regular Gouvernance Meeting, the Facilitateur may choose the order in which to process agenda items.
 However, on request of a meeting participant, any agenda item calling for an election must go before all others.
 For a special Gouvernance Meeting scheduled on request of a participant, that participant may choose the agenda order.

 Agenda items are processed one at a time.
-To process a request for an election, the Facilitator uses the ***“Integrative Election Process”*** defined below.
-To process anything else, the Facilitator uses the ***“Integrative Decision-Making Process”*** defined below.
+To process a request for an election, the Facilitateur uses the ***“Integrative Election Process”*** defined below.
+To process anything else, the Facilitateur uses the ***“Integrative Decision-Making Process”*** defined below.

 #### 3.3.5 Integrative Decision-Making Process

-The Facilitator must enact the Integrative Decision-Making Process as follows:
+The Facilitateur must enact the Integrative Decision-Making Process as follows:

 - **(a) Present Proposal:** First, the Proposer may describe the Tension and present a Proposal to address it.
-On the Proposer's request, the Facilitator may allow others to help craft a Proposal.
-However, the Facilitator must focus this help solely on getting to an initial Proposal to address the Proposer's Tension.
-The Facilitator must disallow discussing other Tensions or concerns about the Proposal.
+On the Proposer's request, the Facilitateur may allow others to help craft a Proposal.
+However, the Facilitateur must focus this help solely on getting to an initial Proposal to address the Proposer's Tension.
+The Facilitateur must disallow discussing other Tensions or concerns about the Proposal.
 - **(b) Clarifying Questions:** Once the Proposer makes a Proposal, others may ask clarifying questions.
 These must be to better understand the Proposal or the Tension behind it.
 The Proposer may answer each question, or may decline to do so.
-The Facilitator must stop any reactions or opinions expressed about the Proposal, and prevent discussion of any kind.
-Participants may also ask the Secretary to read the Proposal or show any existing Gouvernance, during this step or at any other time when the participant is allowed to speak, and the Secretary must do so.
+The Facilitateur must stop any reactions or opinions expressed about the Proposal, and prevent discussion of any kind.
+Participants may also ask the Secrétaire to read the Proposal or show any existing Gouvernance, during this step or at any other time when the participant is allowed to speak, and the Secrétaire must do so.
 - **(c) Reaction Round:** Next, each participant except the Proposer may share reactions to the Proposal, one person at a time.
-The Facilitator must immediately stop any out-of-turn comments, any attempts to engage others in a dialog, and any reactions to other reactions instead of to the Proposal.
+The Facilitateur must immediately stop any out-of-turn comments, any attempts to engage others in a dialog, and any reactions to other reactions instead of to the Proposal.
 - **(d) Amend & Clarify:** Next, the Proposer may share comments in response to the reactions and make amendments to the Proposal.
 However, the primary intent of any amendments must be to better address the Proposer’s Tension, and not Tensions raised by others.
-The Facilitator must immediately stop comments by anyone other than the Proposer or Secretary.
-Any engagement by the Secretary must focus solely on capturing the amended Proposal.
+The Facilitateur must immediately stop comments by anyone other than the Proposer or Secrétaire.
+Any engagement by the Secrétaire must focus solely on capturing the amended Proposal.
 - **(e) Objection Round:** Next, each participant, one at a time, may raise potential Objections to adopting the Proposal.
-The Facilitator must stop and disallow discussion or responses of any kind.
-The Facilitator may test Objections, and must capture any valid Objections.
+The Facilitateur must stop and disallow discussion or responses of any kind.
+The Facilitateur may test Objections, and must capture any valid Objections.
 If there are no valid Objections, the Proposal is adopted.
-- **(f) Integration:** If there are valid Objections, the Facilitator then focuses on each one, one at a time.
+- **(f) Integration:** If there are valid Objections, the Facilitateur then focuses on each one, one at a time.
 For each, the participants brainstorm to find a potential change to the Proposal to resolve the Objection.
-The Facilitator marks an Objection resolved once the Objector confirms that the amended Proposal would not trigger the Objection, and the Proposer confirms that it still addresses the Tension.
-During this step, the Facilitator must apply the rules of integration described in this Article.
-Once all Objections are resolved, the Facilitator moves back to the Objection round with the amended Proposal.
+The Facilitateur marks an Objection resolved once the Objector confirms that the amended Proposal would not trigger the Objection, and the Proposer confirms that it still addresses the Tension.
+During this step, the Facilitateur must apply the rules of integration described in this Article.
+Once all Objections are resolved, the Facilitateur moves back to the Objection round with the amended Proposal.

 #### 3.3.6 Integrative Election Process

-The Facilitator must enact the Integrative Election Process as follows:
+The Facilitateur must enact the Integrative Election Process as follows:

-- **(a) Describe Rôle:** First, the Facilitator identifies the target Rôle and term for the election.
-The Facilitator may also present other information relevant to the election.
+- **(a) Describe Rôle:** First, the Facilitateur identifies the target Rôle and term for the election.
+The Facilitateur may also present other information relevant to the election.
 During this step and the next, no one may comment on any potential candidates.
 - **(b) Fill Out Ballots:** Each participant fills out a ballot to nominate the eligible candidate whom the participant believes is best for the Rôle.
 Each participant must label the ballot with his or her own name as well, and no one may abstain or nominate multiple people.
-- **(c) Nomination Round:** During this step, the Facilitator shares the contents of each ballot, one at a time, with all participants.
+- **(c) Nomination Round:** During this step, the Facilitateur shares the contents of each ballot, one at a time, with all participants.
 For each ballot, the nominator states why he or she believes their nominee would be a good fit for the Rôle.
 No one else speaks.
 The nominator may not comment on other potential candidates beyond their nominee.
 - **(d) Nomination Change Round:** Once all nominations are shared, any participant may change their nomination.
-A participant making a change may explain the reason for the change, but the Facilitator must stop any other comments or discussion.
+A participant making a change may explain the reason for the change, but the Facilitateur must stop any other comments or discussion.
-- **(e) Make a Proposal:** The Facilitator counts the nominations, and makes a Proposal to elect the candidate with the most.
-If there is a tie, the Facilitator may do any one of the following: (i) if only one of the tied candidates has nominated himself or herself, propose that person; or (ii) if the person currently filling the Rôle is among those tied, propose that person; or (iii) blindly select one of the tied candidates randomly, and propose that person; or (iv) go back to the previous step and ask each participant who nominated someone other than a tied candidate to change that nomination to one of the tied candidates.
+- **(e) Make a Proposal:** The Facilitateur counts the nominations, and makes a Proposal to elect the candidate with the most.
+If there is a tie, the Facilitateur may do any one of the following: (i) if only one of the tied candidates has nominated himself or herself, propose that person; or (ii) if the person currently filling the Rôle is among those tied, propose that person; or (iii) blindly select one of the tied candidates randomly, and propose that person; or (iv) go back to the previous step and ask each participant who nominated someone other than a tied candidate to change that nomination to one of the tied candidates.
-- **(f) Process Proposal:** The Facilitator moves to the Integrative Decision-Making Process to resolve the Proposal, but starts with the Objection round.
-If any Objections surface, the Facilitator may choose to process them normally, or discard the Proposal.
-If discarded, the Facilitator must then go back to the prior step in this process, ignore all nominations for the discarded candidate, and apply the rules of the prior step to select another candidate to propose instead.
+- **(f) Process Proposal:** The Facilitateur moves to the Integrative Decision-Making Process to resolve the Proposal, but starts with the Objection round.
+If any Objections surface, the Facilitateur may choose to process them normally, or discard the Proposal.
+If discarded, the Facilitateur must then go back to the prior step in this process, ignore all nominations for the discarded candidate, and apply the rules of the prior step to select another candidate to propose instead.

 ### 3.4 Asynchronous Gouvernance

 Membres de Cercle may make Proposals asynchronously instead of waiting for a Gouvernance Meeting.
 To do so, the Proposer must distribute a Proposal in writing to all other Membres de Cercle.
-The Cercle’s Secretary decides which communication channels are allowed for asynchronous Proposals.
+The Cercle’s Secrétaire decides which communication channels are allowed for asynchronous Proposals.
 Each Cercle Member may then ask clarifying questions, share reactions, or raise Objections.
 At any point before the process is complete, any Cercle Member may stop the process by requesting the Proposal go to a Gouvernance Meeting.

-A Cercle Member may also request the Facilitator run an election outside of a Gouvernance Meeting.
-The Facilitator may do so by enacting the required election process asynchronously.
+A Cercle Member may also request the Facilitateur run an election outside of a Gouvernance Meeting.
+The Facilitateur may do so by enacting the required election process asynchronously.

 A Cercle may adopt Politiques to further constrain when or how Proposals or elections may happen outside of a Gouvernance Meeting.
 However, no Politique may limit the right to stop asynchronous processing of a Proposal by requesting it go to a Gouvernance Meeting.